Constraints on Asymmetric Dark Matter Self Annihilation Cross Sections in Non-standard Cosmological Scenarios

-For asymmetric dark matter, the particles $\chi$ and anti--particles $\bar\chi$ are distinct from each other.
-If they are annihilated sufficiently, then the final relic density of asymmetric dark matter is determined by the asymmetry factor which is the difference between the particle and anti--particle comoving densities.
-Indeed the final relic density is obtained by solving the Boltzmann equations for asymmetric dark matter.
-In the earlier work of the relic density computation of asymmetric dark matter, the asymmetry is assumed to be existed before the decoupling of the particles and anti--particles from the equilibrium and only the annihilation from $\chi$ and $\bar\chi$ are considered \cite{GSV,Iminniyaz:2011yp}.
-When the self annihilation is permitted for asymmetric dark matter, there is possibility that the pre-existed asymmetry between the asymmetric dark matter particle and anti--particle could be washed out.
-Indeed some asymmetric dark matter models allow the self annihilation of asymmetric dark matter, for example, sneutino, higgsinos \cite{Kang:2011cni,Blum:2012nf}.
-If the self annihilation rate of asymmetric dark matter particles (anti--particles) at the temperature of the order of asymmetric dark matter mass is below the Hubble expansion rate, one can avoid the washing out process.
-When the expansion rate of the universe becomes larger than the rate of self annihilation, the wash-out processes freeze out \cite{Ellwanger:2012yg}.
-Ref.\cite{Ellwanger:2012yg} derived the upper bounds on $\sigma_{\chi\chi} $ ($\sigma_{\bar\chi\bar\chi}$) in the standard cosmology which is used to limit the washing out of the pre--existed asymmetry.
+For ADM, the particles $\chi$ and anti-particles $\bar\chi$ are distinct from each other.
+If they are annihilated sufficiently, then the final relic density of ADM is determined by the asymmetry factor which is the difference between the particle and anti-particle comoving densities.
+Indeed the final relic density is obtained by solving the Boltzmann equations for ADM.
+In the standard framework of ADM relic density computation, it is assumed that ADM candidate particles WIMPs were in thermal and chemical equilibrium state in the radiation dominated epoch.
+When the interaction rate of ADM turns to be smaller than the expansion rate of the universe, ADM candidate particles decouple from the equilibrium and their comoving number densities are almost fixed from that freeze out point.
+Here the asymmetry is assumed to be existed before the decoupling of particles and anti-particles from the equilibrium state and only the annihilations from $\chi$ and $\bar\chi$ are considered \cite{Graesser:2011wi,Iminniyaz:2011yp}.
+When the self annihilation is permitted for ADM, there is possibility that the pre-existed asymmetry between ADM particle and anti-particle could be washed out.
+Indeed some ADM models allow the self annihilation of ADM, for example, sneutino, higgsinos \cite{Kang:2011cni,Blum:2012nf}.
+If the self annihilation rate of ADM particles (anti-particles) at the temperature of the order of ADM mass is below the Hubble expansion rate, one can avoid the washing out process.
+When the expansion rate of the universe becomes larger than the rate of self annihilation, the wash-out processes freeze out.
+Ref.\cite{Ellwanger:2012yg} derived the upper bounds on self annihilation cross sections $\sigma_{\chi\chi} $ ($\sigma_{\bar\chi\bar\chi}$) for ADM particle and anti-particle in the standard cosmology which is used to limit the washing out of the pre-existed asymmetry.